nikolaydubina/smrcptr/README.md

 #### staticcheck

 As of `2022-11-30`, it does not detect that pointer and value method receivers are mixed.
-Most relevant analyzser `ST1016` checks only name of method reciver.
+Most relevant analyzer `ST1016` checks only name of method receiver.

 ```bash
 $ staticcheck -checks ST1016 ./...